Support Us Button Widget

 Photo by Richard Casteel

 It’s celebration time for dozens of chefs and restaurateurs across Texas.
-The 2024 MICHELIN Guide Texas selections are here, and the Lone Star State is shining brighter than ever.
+The 2025 MICHELIN Guide Texas selections are here, and while Austin didn’t gain any new stars, our food scene is still shining.

-The first-ever MICHELIN Guide awardees in Texas were announced during a ceremony in Houston on Monday, Nov.
-11. Across Texas, 15 restaurants received one MICHELIN Star, including seven restaurants in the Capital City — more than any other city in the state.
-No Texas restaurant received two or three stars.
+The second MICHELIN Guide awardees in Texas were announced during a ceremony in Houston on Tuesday, Oct.
+28. Only three new stars were awarded this year — two in San Antonio and one in Dallas.
+Compare that to last year, when 15 restaurants received one MICHELIN Star, including seven restaurants in the Capital City.

 Without further ado, let’s dig into the local awards.